 History of Mass Spectrometry - Pioneers

-Mass spectrometry originated from cathode ray experiments at the turn of the 20th century.
-It began in 1918/9 when it was developed by Francis Aston to discover isotopes for many of the chemical elements.
+Mass spectrometry originated from studies of cathode rays at the turn of the 20th century.
+It began in 1918/9 when it was developed by Francis William Aston to discover isotopes for many of the chemical elements.
 The field has a long and rich history over the past 100+ years and is now widely used for molecular identification and characterisation within many fields of science and medicine.
 The articles below bring to life some of the field's early pioneers.

 Downard KM (2015) Francis William Aston, in Encyclopedia of Mass Spectrometry, Vol. 9B (eds.
 Nier KA, Yergey AL, Gale PJ) Elsevier, Netherland, pp. 6-8. https://www.sciencedirect.com/book/9780081003794/the-encyclopedia-of-mass-spectrometry